AzraiHasan/supanuxt-auth-db/handy_prompt.md

-analyze the attached repo. let's continue as per the `development_status.md`, accordingly.
+analyze the attached repo. let's continue as per the `auth_composable_tests.md`, accordingly.

-please update the 'Updated Supabase Authentication Test Cases' file
+please update the `auth_composable_tests.md` file

 i've implemented the changes and found no errors.